Braves vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have put together a 63-35 record in games they were favored on the moneyline (winning 64.3% of those games).
+- The Braves have won 64 of the 99 games they were the moneyline favorite this season (64.6%).

-- In games it has played as moneyline favorites with odds of -300 or shorter, Atlanta has gone 2-2 (50%).
+- Atlanta has gone 22-10 when it has played as moneyline favorites with odds of -210 or shorter (68.8% winning percentage).

-- Based on this game's moneyline, the Braves' implied win probability is 75%.
+- The Braves have a 67.7% chance to win this game based on the moneyline's implied probability.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!